Force Word to open in foreground

 Click the File Menu and then Export

-Choose a suitable location, enter a File name and click Save
+Choose a suitable location, enter a File name and click Save.

-Locate ForegroundLockTimeout, right click it and select modify
+Locate ForegroundLockTimeout, right click it and select Modify.

-From here, click Decimal and change the Value data to 0, then click OK.
+Click Decimal and change the Value data to 0, then click OK.

-Once this has been done, your PC will need restarting.
 After this, any ASK statements, Security Warnings and the Word program itself, should open in the foreground.